-Spatial frequency/orientation filtering: Psychophysics and physiology
+Spatial frequency/orientation filtering: Psychophysics and physiology experiments.

-Earlier, we looked at the psychophysical evidence for spatial frequency filtering in the experiment of Campbell and Robson, and the evidence for scale-invariance of the filters in the ideal-observer experiments.
 These studies represent a small fraction of the psychophysics that has explored the properties of spatial frequency channels in human vision.
 Both adaptation and masking studies have also been used to infer properties of human spatial filters.
 The results of masking, adaptation, and other psychophysical studies of spatial and orientation frequency selectivity in human vision are surprisingly consistent in suggesting the basic form for a cortical basis set for images.